SreeKarthika123/student_fee_manage/README.md

 Student Fee Management System

 Overview
-A full-stack web app where students can log in, view/update their profile, and mark their fee payment status.
+A full-stack web application where students can log in, view/update their profile, and mark their fee payment status.
-Includes mock payment simulation (UPI, Transaction ID, Net Banking).
+The system includes a mock payment simulation with options like UPI, Transaction ID, and Net Banking.

 Features
+Navigation Bar
-Navigation Bar with All Students and Profile tabs.
+Contains All Students and Profile tabs.

-All Students Page: Lists all students with Name, Email, and Fees Paid (Yes/No).
+All Students Page
+Displays a list of students with:

+Name

+Email

+Fees Paid Status (Yes/No)

+When a student pays their fees from the Profile page, the status is updated here automatically.

-Profile Page:
+Profile Page

-Login/signup with JWT authentication.
+Login/Signup with JWT-based authentication.

-View and edit name/email.
+View and edit Name and Email.

-Pay fees (mock payment with UPI ID or Transaction ID).

-Status updates reflect across pages.
+View current Fee Payment Status.

+Pay Fees Button (shown if fees are not paid):

+Opens a mock payment page to fill in details (UPI ID, Transaction ID, Net Banking).

+On clicking "Pay Now", payment is simulated, and the status updates to Yes.

+Status is reflected in both Profile and All Students pages.

+Tech Stack
-Backend: Node.js + Express + MongoDB.
+Backend: Node.js, Express, MongoDB.

 Frontend: React (responsive design).
 Setup